 You must hold a post-secondary degree or higher to be eligible to take the CIA exam.

-This computer-based exam is offered in well over a dozen different languages, this gives students from all across the world to opportunity to better develop their knowledge of best practices within the accounting industry.
+This computer-based exam is offered in well over a dozen different languages.
+This gives students from all across the world the opportunity to better develop their knowledge of best practices within the accounting industry.

 Certified Public Bookkeeper (CPB)